Chatbot/Metrics/Guide • 10 min read

 But as we mentioned before, if you use or are planning to use a chatbot platform, first research the chatbot analytics dashboard they provide, as you may not need to set up additional analytics tools.
 And if you use chatbot vendors, check in with them which chatbot analytics tool they recommend and if they can set it up for you.

-After you figure out which metrics to track and what analytics tool to use and start keeping track of these chatbot KPIs, you need to optimize your chatbot based on those things.
-Depending on the metrics that don't perform well in your chatbot, you'll have different optimization strategies.
+Depending on the chatbot success metrics that don't perform well in your chatbot, you'll have different optimization strategies.
 It often comes to training your chatbot and its NLP more or reviewing your conversational flow to make it simpler or more engaging.
 Check out our article on training chatbots for non-technical people to learn more about NLP training.

 NLP training